 5. You will see a confirmation window.
 Click on the “Yes” button.

-6. This is how it should look like in the print job window after clearing all the job.
+6. This is how it should look in the print job window after clearing all the jobs.

 3. Stop, Clear, and Restart Print Spooler from Command Prompt to Clear Print Queue

 Whenever you try to print a file, Windows creates a print job and adds it as a file in the Printers folder located in the C drive.
 By deleting all those print job files, you can clear the print queue.
-Since the files are actively used by the print spooler service, you need to first stop it and then delete the print job files.
+Since the print spooler service actively uses the files, you need first to stop it and then delete the print job files.
 From the command prompt, you can stop the Print Spooler service, clear the queue and start the service in one go.
 Let me show you how.